duyydang/spark-kafka-integration/README.md

-# This project is very easy to use for newbie
+# This project is a base for how to use spark and kafka
 ## It have some Step to build this
 ### 1 Run docker compose
 Open terminal and run: docker compose up -d \